 Gas heating is bad for the environment.
 But home-built heat pumps aren’t perfect either.
-The best option might be geothermal energy grids that take the best from both ways of heating people’s homes.

 A friend of mine started working for a natural gas utility a few years ago.
 The first day on the job, his manager asked him to describe what service the gas company provided.